h2oai/datatable/docs/install.rst

-Install on Mac OS X and Linux
+Install on macOS and Linux
 -----------------------------

 Run the following command to install ``datatable`` on Mac OS X and Linux: